zhegwood/nuxt3-tailwind/README.md

 ## Setup

+Clone/Fork this repo.

+CD to the repo.

-Make sure to install the dependencies:
+Install the dependencies:

 ```bash
 # yarn